 Lennart Svensson lives on 62 degrees north in Sweden.
 Born in 1965 he's a walker of streets, a driver of cars, a drinker of tea.
 He has written the novels Burning Magnesium and Redeeming Lucifer.
 His bio can be read here. -- In the below story, a 52nd century soldier shares his wisdom.

 Going up the slope the turbines of the APC were pressed to the extreme.
 It was a shaky ride, we tumbled around each other in the dark compartment, but soon we came out on smoother ground and we gathered ourselves reasonably.
 The advance to storming distance continued.

-This happened in the 5000s.
-The Pygellian Empire and the Klunsian Dominate were at odds.
+This happened in the 3000s.
+The Tyrian Kingdom and the Masurian Dominate were at odds.
 It was open conflict, it was war.
-And squeezed in between these interstellar powers was Mamonia, my world, a backwater solar system mostly known for its production of clay ocarinas.
-Klunsia annexed us one day and the male population was forced into military service.
+And squeezed in between these interstellar powers was Laconia, my world, a backwater solar system mostly known for its production of clay ocarinas.
+Masuria annexed us one day and the male population was forced into military service.

 “March or die,” that was the situation.
 And after a few months of rather basic training we were sent to one of the front planets for our baptism of fire.
 Riding in that APC.